gusrub/rooble/README.md

  **Arguments:**

- - `fields` a string with a field name or string array with field names to make the query against
+ - `fields` a string with a field name or string/symbol array with field names to make the query against
  - `search_term` string with the term to search
  - `options` a hash with a set of options.
 Please se below for more info.